ABCs of Accounting and Bookkeeping for Airbnb Investors

 The money you earn from hosting is issued as a “payout.”
 Airbnb payouts include nightly rates, cleaning fees, and extra guest fees you’re collecting, and Airbnb automatically subtracts taxes and fees from your payout.

 Rental income to report on your taxes will be your “gross earnings.”
-This amount is calculated based on payouts before any fees or refunds were taken out.
+This amount is calculated based on payouts before any fees or refunds are taken out.
 Your reported income will be higher than your Airbnb payouts, and the difference will be made up by deducting expenses on your tax return.

 Tips from a Baselane User